dimitri-nicolo/calico/docs/calicoctl/resources/README.md

 ## Overview of resource YAML file structure
 The calicoctl commands for resource management (create, delete, replace, get) all take YAML files as input.
-The YAML file may contain a single resource type (e.g. a profile resource), or a list of multiple resource types (e.g. a profile and two hostEndpoint resources).
+The YAML file may contain a single resource type (e.g. a tier resource), or a list of multiple resource types (e.g. a tier and two policy resources).

 ### A single resource
 The general structure of a single resource is as follows: